 - A proactive strategy is the most effective solution: Get a professional water assessment to identify your specific issues, then install the right filtration system and stick to a regular maintenance plan to protect your investment.

-What’s in Lewisville’s Water?
+What’s Really in Your Lewisville Water?

 The water that flows from the tap in Lewisville might look clear, but it carries a hidden load of minerals and other substances that can be tough on your appliances.
 For business owners, this is especially true for hardworking equipment like commercial ice machines.
 The quality of your water directly impacts how well your machine runs, how long it lasts, and even how safe your ice is for customers.
 Understanding what’s actually in your water is the first step to protecting your investment and preventing costly, unexpected breakdowns.
 Let’s look at the two main culprits: mineral content and potential contaminants.

-Understanding Mineral Content and Hardness
+Decoding Mineral Content and Hardness

 You’ve probably heard the term “hard water” before.
 It simply means the water has a high concentration of dissolved minerals, mostly calcium and magnesium.
 According to Lewisville’s water quality reports, the local water has a hardness level of 8.5 Grains Per Gallon (GPG), which is considered hard.
 As this water flows through your ice machine, it leaves these minerals behind, creating a chalky, crusty buildup called scale.
 This scale forces your machine to work harder, reduces its efficiency, and can lead to premature component failure.
 Over time, the damage from hard water can add up to thousands of dollars in repairs and higher utility bills.